top of page

 1. Listening to self and others: Servant leaders use verbal, nonverbal, and empathic listening to build trust and improve relationships.

-2. Displaying empathy: Servant leaders possess the ability to be aware of, feel, and take on the emotions of another person is experiencing: Empathy plays a vital role in moderating the effects of workplace conflict.
+2. Displaying empathy: Servant leaders possess the ability to be aware of, feel, and take on another person's emotions.
+Empathy plays a vital role in moderating the effects of workplace conflict.
 Research has linked empathy with forgiveness and healing relationships.

-3. Healing: Servant leaders provide physical and emotional support to restore broken relationships and help employees that have been hurt.
+3. Healing: Servant leaders provide physical and emotional support to restore broken relationships and help hurt employees.

 4. Awareness: Both general awareness and self-awareness strengthen the leader's ability to understand issues involving ethics, power, and values holistically.